RayNieva/OrgWindowsDesktop/README.md

 106.2k Views ¡P 1,120 Upvotes ¡P View Timeline"

+=end

 The one item supporting automation that is important:
-"You won¡¦t become a good programmer by memorising code and algorithms.
-Programming is about thinking not about remembering.
-You can have the best memory, but if you¡¦re not thinking for yourself you¡¦ll NEVER be a good programmer i.e. we have computers and the internet to remember things for us, so there¡¦s no need for you to remember anything - you just need to know where and how to find the information you need."
+&nbsp;&nbsp;"You won¡¦t become a good programmer by memorising code and algorithms.
+Programming is about thinking not about &nbsp;&nbsp;remembering.
+You can have the best memory, but if you¡¦re not thinking for yourself you¡¦ll NEVER be a good &nbsp;&nbsp;programmer i.e. we have computers and the internet to remember things for us, so there¡¦s no need for you to &nbsp;&nbsp;remember anything - you just need to know where and how to find the information you need."